Judith Salomé

 Judith Salomé (born 10 February 1949) is a retired Dutch tennis player who won the Junior Wimbledon title in 1967.
-Between 1968 and 1970 she competed in singles and doubles in Grand Slam tournaments such as Wimbledon, Roland Garros, French Open and Australian Open, but was eliminated in the first round on most occasions.
+Between 1968 and 1970 she competed in singles and doubles in Grand Slam tournaments such as Wimbledon, French Open and the Australian Open, but was eliminated in the first round on most occasions.

 After marrying Robert Lenting, she changed her last name to Lenting-Salomé.